joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 #### Using Vuex for Service State

-Services should each have their own namespaced Vuex module, and include things like Requests, Forms, Notifications, and other such cross-cutting concerns.
+Global Services should each have their own namespaced Vuex module, and include things like Requests, Forms, Notifications, and other such cross-cutting concerns.

 Not all cross-cutting Services require state, but those that do should have a Vuex module as that backing state.
 Some Services may not require any of their own state, but may instead be compositions of stateful services.